rpellerin/rpellerin.github.io/content/moving-to-berlin.md

 ## Finding a long-term flat

-Apartment hunting is no different thant [in Paris]({filename}/looking-for-an-apartment-in-paris.md).
+Apartment hunting is no different than [in Paris]({filename}/looking-for-an-apartment-in-paris.md).
 Except that here, almost all landlords will ask for a German-specific document: your **[SCHUFA](https://mag.n26.com/how-to-get-your-schufa-score-in-germany-bb60295a7e1a)** (or credit score in English).

 There are two types of SCHUFAS: the one with the actual credit score (called **SCHUFA BonitätsAuskunft**), and the one that only states whether you have any debts or not (called **SCHUFA Bonitätscheck**).
 In most cases, the latter is enough.
 You can get it for 30 euros at [www.immobilienscout24.de](https://www.immobilienscout24.de/).